By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 A2.
 I think this is really the worst takeway_of the past few days, but imagine an engine of a car.
 It used to be that there was no starter, the driver had to go in front of the car, and use some tool to start the engine.
 Today we have starters in any petrol engine, it’s integrated.
 It became more convenient, but essentially nothing changed.
 For a user or even a _webmaster it should not matter at all which components live where, it’s really irrelevant, and that’s why I think people should focus on these “interesting” things less.

 The information is not as clear as we would all like it to be, but we can understand why this is the case.
-Google needs to limit the information it gives out to limit the number of people trying to “Game the System”, instead of focusing on high-quality content.
+Google needs to limit the information it gives out to limit the number of people trying to “Game the System” instead of focusing on high-quality content.

 Ultimately, though, we now know that it is a Core Update and that while Panda is part of the Core Algorithm, the recent update does not include any Panda changes.
-With Google constantly stressing the need to produce High-Quality Content, it is likely (at least in part) to target content quality.
+With Google continually stressing the need to produce High-Quality Content, it is likely (at least in part) to target content quality.